 Friday, May 30, 2025

-Rakshas' law on nuclear automata and quantum relativity - 2 Versions!
-Updated for General Relativity/Quantum Mechanical exploration!
+Rakshas' law on nuclear automata and quantum relativity with boundary breaking Swarszchild maxima for cosmic string evaluation - 3 Versions!
+Updated for General Relativity/Quantum Mechanical exploration & Exceeding Schwarzschild radius

 Radical!
 Nearest neighbour tracing in nuclear automata.
 Below the program is one that incorporates general relativity and now gravity time-dialation ratio/scalar curvature as a k-body factor due to certain chemical stoichastic reporting systems you may choose to use either, this new update also explores a hypothetical relationship between the gravitational curvature parameter and a quantum mechanical property, this might elucidate how such a "bridge" might be conceptually built, even if not physically validated :-)